eshaanrathi2/Such_VadaPav_Much_Wow/README.md

 ```

 ### Data Scraping :
-Change keyword and path to download images and run using
+Change keyword, path to download images and run using
 ```
 python scraper.py
 ```